Cloudy forecast today — make the most of it with these activities - News Break

 Yard work: Who likes baking under the sun while they rake leaves or mow the lawn?
 Keep it cool by stacking heavy yard work tasks on overcast days.

-Along with a cloudy Wednesday, here’s the rest of the four-day forecast for Flagler:
+Along with clouds Wednesday, here’s the rest of the four-day forecast for La Junta:

 Wednesday, May 26